ryscher/old-vagrant-dryad/README.md

     vagrant halt

-If you wish to destroy the virtual machine
+If you wish to destroy the virtual machine, first go into AWS OpsWorks, and remove it.
+Then

     vagrant destroy

 ## Developing, Building, Testing, Deploying the Dryad code